john314thegeekygenius/LINK-Keen/README.md

 To send the ROM over, select the Send Game option on the Main Menu.
 Wait for the transfer to complete.
 If it fails, restart the other gameboy, and try again.
-Once the transfer is done, select Reconnect on both gameboys (Select the menu on Player 1's GBA first).
+Once the transfer is done, select Reconnect on both gameboys.

 To save space, all characters have been replaced with a palette swaped version of keen.